dokutan/typed-fennel/README.md

 ```

 ### Type functions
-Any function that takes at least one value and returns a truthy value can be used as a type.
+Any function (or table with the `__call` metamethod) that accepts one value and returns a truthy value can be used as a type.

 ```fennel
 (import-macros {: fn>} :typed-fennel)